 Hours of Operation:

 Monday through Thursday from 7:00 AM to 6:00 PM.
 Please note that the court is closed on Fridays and legal holidays.

 There are great benefits to having an attorney on your side.
 One of the chief reasons is because if you are cited to come to court, you will not have to go and miss work, school or anything else you would normally do in your everyday life because one of our attorneys will go for you.
 On average, a DUI or misdemeanor case can take up to four to six months, which means you would have to go to court every month.
 Also, if you are unrepresented, you are what is known as a “pro per,” which means you will have to wait for your hearing until the judge calls you, which is done alphabetically.
 The attorney can go in and the hearing will be done much faster.
 Another advantage of having a defense attorney is that you will not be convinced to plead guilty by the prosecutor, who just wants to get in and out of court.
 Your lawyer will possibly be able to get the charges lessened or completely dropped, which can save you a great deal of trouble.

 Click for a Free Consultation

-If you would like to speak with an attorney from the Law Offices of David Michael Cantor, you can call us at (602) 307-0808 for an initial 30 minute consultation that is completely free.
+If you would like to speak with an attorney from the DM Cantor, you can call us at (602) 307-0808 for an initial 30 minute consultation that is completely free.
 Or fill out our confidential web form and we’ll get back to you as soon as we can.
 Please take a few minutes to view the firm’s case wins under the “Victories” tab here on our website.